 Obesity and lack of physical fitness among our general population has been well documented as a significant health problem for our nation.
 This problem impacts the ability of our EMS systems to effectively serve the needs of patients.
 Increasingly obese patients contribute to increasing levels of lifting-related injuries among EMS practitioners.
-As with our general population, obesity and lack of physical fitness within our own agencies also contribute to injuries and an increase in chronic diseases.
+As with our general population, obesity and lack of physical fitness within the EMS workforce also contribute to injuries and an increase in chronic diseases.

-- Half of all EMS workers suffer back pain annually;
+- Half of all EMS practitioners suffer back pain annually;

 - Back injury is the #1 reason for leaving EMS;

 - Back injuries are often the result of cumulative wear & tear.

 NAEMT recognizes that EMS agencies need to hire EMS practitioners who are able to meet and maintain the physical fitness requirements for the job and that EMS practitioners need to understand the physical fitness levels required for their jobs and how to maintain those fitness levels.

 To address this need, NAEMT collaborated with the American Council on Exercise (ACE) to develop suggested physical fitness guidelines for EMS practitioners that:

 - take into consideration the variety of EMS delivery models and environments within which EMS operates;

 - are based on the physical fitness requirements EMTs and Paramedics need to perform on the job;